-The following ASU West courses satisfy the requirements of the five core areas and three awareness areas.
+The following pages list West campus courses that satisfy the requirements of the five core areas and three awareness areas.
 General Studies courses are regularly reviewed.
 Since courses are occasionally added to and deleted from the list, students should always consult the Schedule of Classes each semester to see which courses currently meet the General Studies requirement.